tejaswigowda/strata-editor/README.md

 These state the thesis.
 The language is primary; AI is optional.

 - **Language is the workhorse.** The shell is the primary interface: selector matching, command execution, undo, versioning, normalization, guards.
 It is fully functional without AI.
 Manual editing is first-class.
 - **AI stays in bounds (optional fuzzy core).** When AI is used, it handles 5 bounded tasks: op-type selection, selector resolution, argument extraction, labeling, multi-op decomposition.
-The AI emits a selector plus an op—the contract is explicit.
+The AI emits a selector plus an op.
+The contract is explicit.
 Everything else is deterministic.
 If a feature seems to need more model reasoning, decompose it.
 - **Model expresses intent.
 Host enforces correctness.** The model emits a selector plus an op.
 Guards (clone-on-write, texture-tint, merged-mesh, ground/clamp, subset-sanity) and arg-normalization ("black" to `#111`) are host-side.
 The model never has to remember them.
 - **Resolution is deterministic.** Selectors match over verified labels and auto-classes.
 The model only translates fuzzy language to a selector.
 Once labeled, resolution needs no model.
 - **One execution surface.** Manual and AI code run through the same `execute()` binding.